-- 1. For ellipsis within a sentence, use three periods with one space before, after, and between each period. e.g. "It is erroneous to think of Crane's book merely as naturalistic fiction.
+- 1. For an ellipsis within a sentence, use three periods with one space in between each period. - e.g. "It is erroneous to think of Crane's book merely as naturalistic fiction.
 But there are . . . certain naturalistic doctrines that Crane follows" (Smith 98). - 2.
-To indicate ellipsis at the end of a sentence, use four periods with one space before, after, and between each period. - e.g. "Rabelais' inspiration is primarily literary, for he takes his material from books, pamphlets, and parodies of authors famous and obscure " (Murphy 33). - 3.
-In a block quotation, if you leave out a whole paragraph from the original source of the quotation or a substantial portion of a poem, indicate this in your research paper with a whole line of periods with a space between each period.
+To indicate ellipsis at the end of a sentence where there will follow a gap of omitted material, use four periods with one in space between each period. - e.g. "Rabelais' inspiration is primarily literary, for he takes his material from books, pamphlets, and parodies of authors, both famous and obscure despite the varied time periods" (Murphy 33). - 3.
+In a block quotation, if you leave out a whole paragraph from the original source of the quotation or omit one or more complete lines of a poem, indicate this in your research paper with a whole line of periods with a space between each period.